libraries-fi/kirkanta-api/doc/upgrading.md

 Changes to this documentation:
 - 2018-09-26
-  - : Added notes regarding `link_groups` in consortiums and Finna organisations.
+  - Added notes regarding `link_groups` in consortiums and Finna organisations.

+- 2018-10-12
+  - Mentioned that HTML is enabled in service.description

 ## SSL enforced
 The API is available only via secure HTTPS.